2.15. Async runtime

 sqasync::bind(v);

-module_mgr->registerAsyncLib(); // adds "async" -> { Promise }
+module_mgr->registerAsyncLib(); // adds "async" -> { Future }

 2.15.6.
 Async function call integration

 When the engine encounters a call to a script-side async function in SQVM::StartCall, it does not run the body.
 Instead it builds a generator from the function’s bytecode and hands it to the runtime through a hidden entry point (sqasync::wrap_generator).
-The runtime builds a task-promise around the generator, schedules the first step, and returns the task-promise as the call result.
+The runtime builds a task-future around the generator, schedules the first step, and returns the task-future as the call result.
 Subsequent pump() calls drive the generator one await at a time.

 This means an embedder does not need a per-async-function binding: any Quirrel function declared async is wired automatically once sqasync::bind() has installed the runtime.

-2.15.7.
+2.15.8.
 Shutdown

 The runtime is owned by the shared state and freed automatically during sq_close.
-Once shutdown begins, post_from_any_thread returns SQ_ERROR and the caller retains ownership of user; any queued callbacks are still dispatched so they can release their refs, and tasks still parked on unsettled promises are reclaimed without completing their bodies.
+Once shutdown begins, post_from_any_thread returns SQ_ERROR and the caller retains ownership of user; any queued callbacks are still dispatched so they can release their refs, and tasks still parked on unsettled futures are reclaimed without completing their bodies.

 To drain pending work cleanly before sq_close, loop on sqasync::has_pending() calling sqasync::pump() (see the note under has_pending about pairing it with any in-flight producers you still own).